pittcsc/Documents/Constitution.md

 ## I) Name of Organization

-**We need to pick a name**
+University of Pittsburgh Computer Science Club, AKA:

+- Pitt Computer Science Club
+- Pitt CS Club
+- Pitt CSC

 ## II) Acceptance and Compliance to Certification Requirements and Limitations

-The **name of organization** and its membership accept and will fully comply with the requirements and limitations of certification."
+The Pitt CSC and its membership accept and will fully comply with the requirements and limitations of certification."

 ## III) Limits of Certification